uberfig/gaterdile/README.md

 this is roughly my todo list for now, it will most likely happen in this order but it is likely to change

-- [ ]  server channel event overhaul
+- [x]  server channel event overhaul
-- [ ]  client channel event overhaul
+- [x]  client channel event overhaul
+- [ ]  finish implimenting replies
+- [ ]  client support for creating and switching servers and channels
 - [ ]  file uploads
 - [ ]  message attachments
 - [ ]  server custom emoji support
 - [ ]  client custom emoji rendering
 - [ ]  create emoji picker
-- [ ]  client support for switching servers
-- [ ]  client support for creating servers
-- [ ]  client support for switching channels
 - [ ]  add server unit testing
 - [ ]  0.1 release with stablized sql migration